 The basic frame of the words seems to have come from “I’ll Overcome Some Day,” a hymn written by the Reverend Charles Albert Tindley, a famed black preacher in Philadelphia, and published in 1901.
 Tindley’s tune bears little in common with “Sicilian Mariners,” as you can see here.
 His words are also far more elaborate, and focus more on salvation of the individual by God, rather than the power of collective action.
 The lyrical similarity comes with a refrain on each verse, in the familiar AABA structure, that presages “We Shall Overcome.”

 So when the did the song cross over from the sacred to the secular?
 The first appearance of the modern version of “We Will Overcome” comes from 1945.
 Workers in the Food, Tobacco, Agricultural & Allied Workers Union in Charleston, South Carolina, went on strike at an American Tobacco Company cigar factory.
 The workers were largely, though not exclusively, black women.
 They reportedly ended each day’s picket with a verion of the song.
-Zilphia Horton, a labor organizer and musician, heard the song there, and Pete Seeger learned it from her.
-(Seeger is credited with changing the opening line from “We will overcome” to “we shall overcome,” though he wasn’t so sure.)
+Zilphia Horton, a labor organizer and musician, learned the song from two of the strikers, and Pete Seeger learned it from her.* (Seeger is credited with changing the opening line from “We will overcome” to “we shall overcome,” though he wasn’t so sure.)
 Over the ensuing decade, the song was published and recorded several times.

 Carawan, meanwhile, had served in the Navy in the U.S. during World War II and then studied at UCLA, taking a master’s in sociology.
 Able to play the guitar, banjo, and hammer dulcimer, he moved to New York City and joined the folk revival in Greenwich Village.
 In 1953, he traveled through the South with Frank Hamilton (who was not yet a member of the Weavers) and Jack Elliott (who was not yet Ramblin’).
 At Seeger’s suggestion, they stopped at the Highlander Folk School in Tennessee, an organizing school founded by Zilphia Horton and her husband Myles.
 Carawan learned “We Shall Overcome” there.
 In 1959, when Zilphia Horton died, he became Highlander’s music director.